 Xyce also supports an ability to re-measure results from a prior run of Xyce.
-In this mode, one can modify '.MEASURE' statements and have Xyce recalculate the results based on existing simulation data.
+In this mode, one can modify .MEASURE statements and have Xyce recalculate the results based on existing simulation data.
 This can be useful if the original simulation takes some time to complete.
+(Note: remeasure works for both transient and dc analyses.
+However, it may be most useful for transient analyses.)
 The syntax in the netlist is the same and the only thing that changes is how one invokes Xyce.
 For example, if the netlist is called 'myNetlist.cir' and the existing output file is called 'myNetlist.cir.prn', then remeasure is accomplished with:

 '''

-runxyce -remeasure myNetlist.cir.prn myNetlist.cir
+Xyce -remeasure myNetlist.cir.prn myNetlist.cir

 '''

-There are some important limitations to 'remeasure'.
-First, it only works for '.prn' formatted output data.
-Second, the data used by the '.MEASURE' commands must be present in the output file because in this mode, Xyce is not recalculating the full solution.
-Third, device lead currents and power are not supported when re-reading the existing simulation data; thus, 'remeasure' should be used only with voltage node data.
-Finally, 'remeasure' only works with transient analysis and does not support '.STEP'.
+There are some important limitations to remeasure.
+First, the data used by the .MEASURE commands must be present in the output file because, in this mode, Xyce is not recalculating the full solution.
+Second, device lead currents and power are not supported when re-reading the existing simulation data; thus, remeasure should be used only with voltage node data.
+Third, .prn, .csv and .csd files are supported, but remeasure may only work for .csv and .csd files generated by Xyce.